-This 54 week residency program is intended to provide advanced optometric training with special emphasis on evaluation and management in the areas of Cornea, External Disease, Post-Operative Surgical Care, and Medical Contact Lens Fitting.
-Patient care will take place in the office of Sarah Bell, O.D. and Sudeep Pramanik, M.D., M.B.A., F.A.C.S. in York, PA and Towson, MD.
+This 52 week residency program is intended to provide advanced optometric training with special emphasis on evaluation and management in the areas of Cornea, External Disease, Post-Operative Surgical Care, and Medical Contact Lens Fitting.
+Patient care will take place in the office of Sarah Bell, O.D., Sudeep Pramanik, M.D., M.B.A., F.A.C.S., and Jessica Vickery, O.D. in York, PA and Towson, MD.

 Click to download our Residency Manual.

 Program Title: Residency in Contact Lens and Cornea Disease

 Program Type: Contact Lens and Cornea / Ocular Disease